About

 How do they get there?

-Our program is challenging, and faculty consistently instruct our students in the most cutting-edge research, technology and planning practices.
+Our program is challenging, and faculty consistently instruct our students in the most cutting-edge research, technology, design and planning practices.
 Due to the rigor of our training, our program’s excellent reputation, and a citizenry and legislature that recognize the need for planning, our graduates consequently enter a strong job market and find that their services are in considerable demand.

 Our graduates also benefit from a strong network of distinguished alumni who provide contacts for new graduates as they seek employment.
-This network is further aided by the Department’s Professional Advisory Committee, which consists of accomplished professionals from public planning agencies, non-profit organizations, and private consulting firms.
+This network is further aided by the Department’s Professional Advisory Council, which consists of accomplished professionals from public planning agencies, non-profit organizations, and private consulting firms.

 Scroll to Top